Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <ul>
 	<li>The Archive type is always <a href="http://www.enterag.ch/enterag/downloads/Zip64File_TechnicalDocumentation.pdf">Zip64</a>.</li>
 	<li>On this Archive, an overall compression scheme may be applied.
 	This compression scheme has to be either STORE or DEFLATE64.
-	Standard DEFLATE is acceptable as a fallback if DEFLATE64 is not available, but will only work with smaller stores. </li>
+	Standard DEFLATE is acceptable as a fall-back if DEFLATE64 is not available, but will only work with smaller stores. </li>
 	<li>Every resource except textures may also be individually compressed.
 For resource compression, only the GZIP scheme is supported, as DEFLATE support is not universally available anymore in browsers.</li>
 </ul>

 <p>For the two mentioned used cases, spk is employed as follows:</p>

 <ol>
 	<li>spk as a transfer format:
 	<ol>
 		<li>ArchiveCompressionType: DEFLATE64</li>
 		<li>ResourceCompressionType: NONE</li>